Loren-Wen/LAMP-PRo/README.md

 # LAMP-PRo
-Code for the paper "LAMP-PRo: Label-aware Attention for Multi-label Prediction of DNA- and RNA-binding Proteins using Protein Language Models"
+Code for the paper "LAMP-PRo: Label-aware Attention for Multi-label Prediction of DNA- and RNA-binding Proteins using Protein Language Model"

 1. Run Embeddings.py to get the embedding.
 2. Train the model by running Training.py.